artbl4d/artbl4d/README.md

 - 👀 I’m interested in web development and GIS
 - 🌱 I’m currently learning Python, Javascript, and more.
 - 💞️ I’m looking to collaborate on learning or work opportunities.
-- 📫 Reach me by email: Arthur.blanford@gmail.com
+- 📫 Contact me on Github.

 <!---
 arthurblanford/arthurblanford is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.